openstad/openstad-headless/doc/setup.md

 ### 2. Create databases

 If  your OpenStad database user has GRANT privileges you can skip this step; the setup script will create the databases for you.
-But since this is usually a bas idea you may want to create the databases by hand.
+But since this is usually a bad idea you may want to create the databases by hand.

 In SQL:
 ```